 “Oscar has been watching you, and we…um,” Hob glanced at Nora.
 “We helped encourage you to leave a few of your earlier jobs.”

 “The vase…” Felicia said.
 “I knew I hadn’t touched it.”

 “And the baking ingredients,” Nora added.
 “Sorry, but we needed your help.”

 “That was all you,” Hob replied, “but it gave me the idea.
 You were so distracted reading a book, you forgot about the iron and I told Nora…that’s what we need.
 Someone, who loves books and has pixie blood.”
 He smiled.
 “You were perfect.”

-Felicia looked at him and smiled back.
+Felicia smiled back.
 “Thank you.”
 She cleared her throat.
 “However, I don’t know how I can help you with a portal.
 Why can’t you open that yourself?”

 “It has to be opened on the human side by a human,” Nora explained.
 “And by a pixie on the pixie side.
 That’s why we haven’t been able to go home.”

 “What about this other apprentice?”
 Felicia looked over at Hob.
 “Why did he summon you in the first place?”